isomerpages/moe-yishunpri/_about-us/Services In School/School Dental Clinic.md

 Contact Person: Ms Ada Goh, Dental Therapist
 <br>Contact Number: 8764 5397

-In the event that the dental clinic is closed, pupils who require urgent dental treatment can call any of the buddy clinics (see table) for an appointment.
+In the event that the dental clinic is closed, students who require urgent dental treatment can call any of the buddy clinics (see table) for an appointment.

 | Dental Clinic | Telephone | Address |
 |--------|----------|----------------|